2019 Green Valley Community farm CSA Membership Agreement

-Becoming a member of Green Valley Community Farm's CSA program means signing-up to support the farm at the beginning of the growing season and in-turn becoming shareholders of the harvest, receiving a share of it each week.
-By paying upfront, members provide timely financial support to the farm in the early part of the season.
-Members share in the farm's harvest of produce, herbs, and flowers and have access to the farm.
+Becoming a member of Green Valley Community Farm's CSA program means signing-up to support the farm at the beginning of the growing season and in-turn becoming shareholders of the harvest, receiving a share of the farm’s harvest of produce, herbs, and flowers each week as well as access and invitations to participate!

 Your Share Includes:

-26-weeks of abundant produce: Once a week from June through November members come to the barn to fill up their Green Valley Community Farm tote bags with anywhere between 14 to 20 seasonal, freshly-harvested crops.
+26-weeks of abundant produce: We harvest the bulk of the produce for Tuesday and Saturday harvest pick up.
+For 26 weeks from the start of the harvest season, you or a member of your share may come to the barn to fill up their Green Valley Community Farm tote bag with their choice of seasonal, freshly-harvested crops.
 All produce is picked up at our barn located at at 13024-E Green Valley Rd. in Sebastopol.
+What you take home is up to you!
 Some crops will have weekly limits due to the arc of the seasons, or scarcity for other reasons, for example, 1 melon per share per week or 1 pints of strawberries per share per week.

 Access to all u-pick fruits, vegetables, herbs and flowers: Members have access to all of our u-pick crops, flowers, and herbs.
-These crops do not have to fit in your tote bag.
+These crops do not have to fit in your Green Valley tote bag.
 U-pick crops may be harvested on any day of the week, sunrise-to-sunset, and many are unlimited.
 We ask that when picking, you be mindful of your fellow CSA members and take a reasonable amount.
-We will post limits next to crops if needed to ensure everybody gets some.
+We will post limits next to u-pick crops when scare to ensure all members can get some.

 Open access to the farm: Members are welcome to visit the farm, sunrise to sunset, 7-days a week, to gather u-pick crops, take walks, picnic, or enjoy the open space.

-You will receive a weekly newsletter including what to expect for the week’s harvest and u-pick crops, updates from your farmers, recipes, and community notices.
+You will receive a weekly newsletter including what to expect for the week’s harvest and u-pick crops, updates from your farmers, farm news, recipes, etc.

-You will receive a tote bag and orientation your first time on the farm, outlining farm etiquette and safety guidelines.
+You will receive your tote bag and orientation your first time on the farm, outlining farm etiquette and safety.

 harvest pick-up Logistics: